27 Jan 5 Ways to Balance Your Blood Sugar

 5. Prioritize your sleep.

 When the body is feeling sleep deprived, it is hard to keep a positive outlook on your daily routine.
 When you are lacking a proper sleep routine, your stress hormone, cortisol and your hunger hormone, ghrelin, increase.
 When both of these hormones are activated for an excessive period of time, it challenges your ability to avoid the sugary, refined foods which can impact your blood sugar levels drastically.
 I recommend aiming for at least 7 hours of good quality sleep per night.
-If you want to learn more about ghrelin and protein – check out our latest podcast episode here.
+If you want to learn more about ghrelin and protein – check out our podcast here.

 Your diet is the biggest influence on regulating your blood sugar levels.
 If left unmanaged for a period of time, serious health conditions can arise such as hypoglycemia, hyperglycemia, insulin- resistance and diabetes.
 If you are looking to take your wellness journey to the next level by manage your blood sugars naturally, book a consultation with our holistic nutritionist, Marissa Laughlin here.